Rentlau/WorkFeature-WB/README.md

 - <b>Freecad</b> >= v0.15
 - <b>Numpy</b> is a required dependency (numpy >= v1.14.3).

+The development of the macro was originaly done with Python2.7.

+The project is now developped under Python 3.6.

-The development of the macro is still currently done with Python2.7 (so this addon is not py3 compatible (yet) and may not work well in FreeCAD >= v0.18).
+So this addon start to be py3 compatible and may work in FreeCAD >= v0.18.

 Please "[Open an issue](https://github.com/Rentlau/WorkFeature-WB/issues)", if you detect any problem.